-Classes: (NRCHA/ SRCHA APPROVED): Open Bridle, Limited Open Bridle, Non-Pro Bridle, Novice Non-Pro Bridle, Intermediate NP Bridle, Non Pro Select, Open Hackamore, Limited Open Hackamore, Open Two Rein, Non-Pro Hackamore, Non- Pro Two Rein, 5K Non-Pro Limited, 1K Non Pro Limited, Non Pro Limited, Non Pro Boxing Select, Youth Limited, Youth Limited 13 & Under, Youth Bridle, Youth Bridle 13 & Under.
+(NRCHA/ SRCHA APPROVED): Open Bridle, Intermediate Open Bridle, Limited Open Bridle, Non-Pro Bridle, Limited Non-Pro Bridle, Intermediate NP Bridle, Non-Pro Select, Open Hackamore, Intermediate Open Hackamore, Limited Open Hackamore, Open Two Rein, Non-Pro Hackamore, Non-Pro Two Rein, Intermediate Non-Pro Boxing, Limited Non-Pro Boxing, Non-Pro Boxing, Non-Pro Boxing Select, Youth Limited, Youth Limited 13 & Under, Youth Bridle, Youth Bridle 13 & Under, Box Drive Box Drive.

 **Please refer to your NRCHA rulebook for definitions and eligibility for these NRCHA approved classes.
 Any changes by NRCHA will be corrected in above definitions.

-SRCHA only 5 and under Snaffle Bit class: This is an SRCHA approved class and is eligible for Year-end award provided the 5 show requirement is met.
+This is an SRCHA approved class and is eligible for Year-end award provided the 5 show requirement is met.
 Horses must be 5 years or under to be eligible and is open to Non-Pro and Open riders.
-This class will run concurrent with the AQHA classes.
+Snaffle bit class will run concurrent with Open Hackamore classes.